Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 * Shipping manifests
 * Work orders

-In this guide, you will build a verifiable document issuer, which will help the user create and issue a verifiable document.
+In this guide, you will build a verifiable document issuer, so that the user can create and issue a verifiable document.

 ## Prerequisites